canonical/proxy-confdb-demo/README.md

 ## Hooks

-A [hook](https://snapcraft.io/docs/supported-snap-hooks) is an executable file that runs within a snap’s confined environment when a certain action occurs.\
+A [hook](https://snapcraft.io/docs/supported-snap-hooks) is an executable file that runs within a snap's confined environment when a certain action occurs.\
 Snaps can implement hooks to manage and observe confdb views.
 The hooks are `change-view-<plug>`, `save-view-<plug>`, `load-view-<plug>`, `query-view-<plug>`, & `<plug>-view-changed`.
 For this demo, we'll look at `change-view-<plug>` and `<plug>-view-changed`.

 ### browser/proxy-observe-view-changed (`<plug>-view-changed`)